Written byErika Morrison

 Salicylic acid is a beta hydroxy acid (BHA) that helps remove dead skin cells from inside your pores.
 It’s oil-soluble, meaning it can penetrate through excess sebum and reach deep into blocked pores.

-Regular use can help:
+Regular use can help to

 However, overuse can dry out or irritate sensitive skin.
 To start, use a cleanser or toner with 0.5%–2% salicylic acid once a day and rinse with warm water, not hot.